The ruins of Jerash – Once a prosperous Roman city – Jordan

 Jerash, also called Jarash, used to be called Gerasa.
 This is the Roman or Greek name and I read somewhere that they also call it the Pompeii of Asia.

 I bought my ticket, and a nice fresh pomegranate juice and walked back into the area.
 Before you get to the hippodrome you walk through Hadrian’s gate.
-If you look on IG you can see in my stories from today that the pomegranate was quite sour, at least the first sip 🙂

 The imposing Hadrian Gate